 During the final battle of Web of Shadows, bits of dead Visorak can be seen strewn all over the Coliseum floor.
 During the same battle, Whenua destroys a Keelerak's head and another Keelerak kills a Vohtarak to keep Nokama pinned.
 Given that Keelerak spinners have acidic powers, it's probably not a coincidence that the camera immediately cuts from the Vohtarak after impact...

-It's implied that Hakann has massacred Voya Nui Matotran for his own amusement the Barraki eat Matoran from time.
+It's implied that Hakann has massacred Voya Nui Matoran for his own amusement, and the Barraki have eaten Matoran from time.

 Handwave: The author Greg Farshtey is probably the token king of this, when he's not making shrugs of God.

 Averted with the Brotherhood squad in Karda Nui, the Barraki and the Order of Mata Nui.
 For the Brotherhood squads Icarax is larger than the others but Antroz is the leader.
 For the Barraki Pridak was their unofficial leader, while their subordinate Nocturn was probably the largest of the lot.
 The Order of Mata Nui is filled with massive creatures like Botar, Brutaka, and even the Ancient, but their leader is Helryx, who is stated to be just a normal (but very old) Toa.

 Late to the Tragedy: More or less the standard storyline, as it was used in Chronicles, the latter half of Adventures, Bara Magna, and all three parts of Legends.

 This was slightly averted in Mata Nui Online Game 2, where there were many names given to every character in the game (as it had an Open World), many of whom had never been seen previously, and - being mostly background characters - mostly did not appear in subsequent stories.
 There were some human-seeming names (albeit slighly modified), such as Kai and Marka.
 There were a few which don't seem to fit perfectly in either world, such as Nixie.